 7. Midjourney

-Pat's take: Still the best for certain styles — photorealistic food photography, complex compositions.
-I keep a Basic plan for those moments, but my local setup handles 90% of needs for free.
-If you don't have a GPU, Midjourney Basic at $10/month is the best value in paid image generation.
+Pat’s take: Still the best for certain styles — photorealistic food photography, complex compositions.
+I keep a Basic plan for those moments, but my local setup handles 90% of needs for free, so this is a small, deliberate line item rather than my main image budget.
+If you don’t have a GPU yet, Midjourney Basic at $10/month is the best value in paid image generation and a far cheaper replacement for stock libraries.

 Rating: 4/5